 Basque Country and Cantabria

-Most famous contribution to Spanish cuisine from these parts are pintxos – the stacked-up tapas using the best of local products.
+The most famous contribution to Spanish cuisine from these parts are pintxos – the stacked-up tapas using the best of local products.
 Read more about San Sebastian, the City of Pintxos.
+It's maybe here that I should interject one sentence about one Spanish food that we first tried at a bar in San Sebastián: orejas, or pigs ears.
+Let's just say there are a lot better things you can get at a pintxos bar.

 Among those precious products are the hand-packed anchovies you can find in Santander.
 I never knew I liked anchovies until I tried these, and the same may be said for fresh prepared sardines.

 Other typical dishes include Bacalao al Pil Pil (cod with garlic and olive oil) and chipirones en su tinta, little squid in their ink.
-Don’t pass up a chance to order barnacles if you see them available.
+Don’t pass up a chance to order percebes (barnacles) if you see them available.
+Trying them for the first time in Cantabria was a real revelation.
+It's work to eat them, but the succulent little bits are a seafood flavor revelation.

 For the sweet tooth, dig into a Gâteau Basque, a delicious shortbread-type cake embracing an almond or black cherry filling.
-Another popular dessert is Idiazabal cheese (readily available in the U.S.) with quince.
+Another popular dessert is Idiazabal cheese (readily available in the U.S.) with quince (membrillo.)

 With that cheese dessert, try a Basque cider.
 Or, the effervescent white wine Txakoli is excellent with seafood.